 Enter Bird's Name in Search Box:

-There has been at least three types of swifts seen in Cuba.
+There have been at least three types of swifts seen in Cuba.
 The Antillean Palm-Swift is the most common among them and is seen throughout the island.
-The Chimney Swift and Black Swift are migrants, who nest in the central to northern parts of North America.
+The Chimney Swift and Black Swift are migrants who nest in the central to northern parts of North America.

-Swifts are the fastest flying passerines in Cuba and sometimes they are all but impossible to fix a sight on one, because of their speed.
+The swifts are the fastest flying passerines in Cuba and sometimes they are all but impossible to fix a sight on one because of their speed.
 Their bodies are built in the same manner as a torpedo, which helps them slice through the air with the least resistance.
-Swifts are recognized by their silhouette, which shows scimitar-shaped wings and narrow tail feathers.
+The swifts are recognized by their silhouette which shows scimitar-shaped wings and narrow tail feathers.